kailash-manasarovar/statement/docs/timeline/2026/april.md

 ### They're playing Ray of Light while I wait for the taxi

-- I'm waiting for the taxi at a cafe I've been told to wait at by Booking.
+- I'm waiting for the taxi at a cafe I've been told to wait at by Booking which has been tailoring everywhere I stay for some time.
 - They're playing Madonna's Ray of Light as I stand there; bonafide #GreatRay.
 - The taxi driver calls to tell me where to go to meet him, and it's not here.
 - The mousses are flirting with me, buttering me up.